pontus7777/pontus7777/README.md

 ### Pontus

-I just want to create some cool stuff, eventually..
+I just want to create some cool stuff 😎

 About Me
 - I am a beginner in software development.